 Joanne Whitehead (Procurement and Performance Manager) – responsible for managing the framework

-Mischa Hollens (Development Apprentice) – responsible for administration support for the framework
+Mischa Hollens (Development Administrator) – responsible for administration support for the framework

 Nick Gornall (Head of Development) – responsible for senior leadership support

-Helen Spencer (Director of Development) – responsible director
+Helen Spencer (Executive Director of Growth) – responsible director

 Benchmarking data is shared with clients and Employers Agents on the framework on a six monthly basis.
 This is provided on a £/sqm basis of schemes being procured through the framework.
 The data is shown on a lot by lot basis on also on a tendered v direct negotiation basis.